Quick Research Links

 Collection of over 300 peer reviewed journals in the social sciences and humanities.

-RIA Checkpoint: Full text tax and accounting materials, and includes the complete federal tax code, regulations, committee reports, and rulings.
+Full text tax and accounting materials, and includes the complete federal tax code, regulations, committee reports, and rulings.
 Also contains the Federal Tax Coordinator, U.S. Tax Reporter, Federal Tax Handbook, a news/current awareness sections, as well as state tax cases, rulings, and legislation.
+Remote Access - Law faculty and students, please consult a law librarian.

 ScienceDirect is one of the largest online collections of published scientific research in the world.
 It is operated by the publisher Elsevier Science and provides access to the current twelve months of full text articles from approximately 200 journals in science and medicine, with some coverage of social sciences and humanities (particularly management, economics, psychology, and linguistics).
 It also includes the International Journal of the Sociology of Law.
-The issues are available on a rolling basis, so when the March 2012 issue is posted, the March 2011 issue is removed
+The issues are available on a rolling basis; for example, when the March 2017 issue is posted, the March 2016 issue is removed.

 SpringerLink provides access to the full text of journals from Springer-Vertag and associated publishers.
 SpringerLink includes journals covering life sciences, chemical sciences, geosciences, computer science, mathematics, medicine, physics and astronomy, environmental sciences, law, and economics.